-- Actively contribute to building an environment where all are respected and encouraged to discuss their concerns and rights. - Plan activities in a way that is respectful of individuals' rights and dignity, considers their best interest and minimises the risk of harm, in line with other relevant policies. - Help children and adults at risk to take part in decision making and maintain a culture of communication. - Inform children, adults at risk and their communities of their right to report any concerning situations.
+- Actively contribute to building an environment where all are respected and encouraged to discuss their concerns and rights. - Plan activities in a way that is respectful of individuals' rights and dignity, considers their best interest and minimises the risk of harm, in line with other relevant policies, including association with sensitive subjects.
+This may include cultural norms, gender roles, religion or disability.
+Help children and adults at risk to take part in decision making and maintain a culture of communication. - Inform children, adults at risk and their communities of their right to report any concerning situations or withdraw their consent to participate in project activities at any time without repercussion. - Comply with mitigations advised by Itad and its partners to address safeguarding, ethics, security and data risks.